Overview

 $.params.<name> / {{ params.<name> }}, and $.params.message is typically the user’s core request forwarded at launch) and binds the conversation’s uploaded files to the flow’s file slots.
 If the flow needs a file the user hasn’t provided, the agent asks for it instead of launching.

 While a sub-agent flow runs, a live flow-run view opens in the chat’s right-hand panel showing a progress bar with a step counter (“Step X of N”), the currently-running step by its Display name, a checklist of steps in the order they execute, produced files, and a Stop control; the conversation pulses in the sidebar until the run finishes.
-Closing the panel leaves a View progress control (above the message box) to reopen it, and a finished run leads with the result and files, with the step-by-step run detail under a Show details toggle.
+Closing the panel leaves a View progress control (above the message box) to reopen it, and a finished run leads with the result and files, followed by a “What happened” timeline of the executed steps (each expandable into that step’s outputs, with human-review steps marked), with the technical run detail under a Show details toggle.
+Past runs stay reachable afterwards via the Runs dropdown in the conversation header, which lists the conversation’s runs newest-first and reopens any of them in the panel.
 When the flow finishes, it posts a message into the conversation with the full result and any files it produced — this arrives on its own (no manual refresh).
 Users can also just ask the agent for the status or results of a flow it launched.

 A paused sub-agent run surfaces an Awaiting review card in the conversation’s live flow-run panel, where the user can approve or reject it (with a comment) without leaving chat; the panel’s reopen control turns amber (“Review needed”) and the conversation’s sidebar row shows an amber review badge until the pause is resolved.
 The same pending review is also listed in the Agent Inbox (Admin > AI & Agents > Agent Inbox) for a reviewer to act on.
 Either path resumes the flow, which then posts its outcome back to the conversation.
 See Human-in-the-Loop.